life-itself/second-renaissance/content/ecosystem/pip.md

 1. Background: A newly emerging ecosystem & What we know about it so far
 2. Current focus: Mapping the ecosystem so that it becomes (more) self-aware, interconnected, resourced and effective
 3. Overview of the "PIP" ecosystem for Paradigmatic, Integrative, and Pragmatic Change
-4. Visualisations
+4. Visual Mapping of "PIP" organisations
-5. Directory of organisation profiles
+5. Directory of "PIP" organisations
 6. Collaborations: Preliminary research interviews & Partnerships

 This work builds on the first phase (2019-2020) of ecosystem mapping work, which you can read about [[state-of-sensemaking-2020|here]].